🔥 Get $100 off with today’s special

 Use Peanut Butter as Bait

-Peanut butter works well as bait because rats are attracted to its smell.
-A small amount can lure rats to the trap.
+Peanut butter works well as bait because of its strong smell.
+A small amount can improve trap results when trying to get rid of rats.

 Avoid Overusing Rat Poison